Vesthimmerland Municipality: Farsø

 Farsø is a town with a population of 3,299 in Region Nordjylland in Denmark in the Vesthimmerland municipality.
 It is located west of Aars, south of Løgstør, and north-west of Aalestrup.
 Until 1 January 2007 Farsø was also a municipality in North Jutland County.
-The municipality covered an area of 201 km², and had a total population of 7,991.
+The municipality covered an area of 201 km^{2}, and had a total population of 7,991.

 Løgstør

 Løgstør is a town with a population of 4,284 and the former seat of Løgstør municipality.
 It is located north-west of the other principal towns.
 The former municipality, including the island of Livø, covered an area of 218 km2 (84 sq mi), and had a total population of 10,270.

 Aalestrup

 Aalestrup is a town in Vesthimmerland municipality with a population of 2,729.
 It is the furthest south of all the four principal towns.
 Aalestrup School has 294 students.
 It was also a municipal seat until 2007.